-- Put on the lid and leave at room temperature, but out of direct sunlight.
+- Put on the lid and leave it at room temperature but out of direct sunlight.

-- Store the jars at room temperature for at least 10 – 20 days depending on the taste you would like to achieve.
-Hotter temperatures mean a faster ferment time, cold weather a slower one.
+- Store the jars at room temperature for at least 10 - 20 days, depending on the taste you would like to achieve.
+Hotter temperatures mean faster ferment time, and cold weather is slower.
 It pays to be patient because the longer it sits, the more flavor will develop.

-- Remember to burp the jar every day to release carbon dioxide and add extra brine if needed.
+- Remember to burp the jar daily to release carbon dioxide and add extra brine if needed.

 - You can open and taste along the way until you are satisfied.
-I ferment mine for at least a week, and that is the flavor my family enjoys the most.
+I ferment mine for at least a week, which is my family's favorite flavor.

-- When done move to the refrigerator for storage.
+- When done, move it to the refrigerator for storage.
 The fermented carrots will keep for up to a year, though they lose color as the months go on.

 Fermented foods are more popular than ever, and you can now buy them at many grocery stores and even online.
 Find out which brands have the probiotics and gut-healthy bacteria your body needs in my posts: